thisstillwill/Personal-Website-V3/src/projects/marching-cubes/index.md

 katex: true
 ---

-{% image "marching-cubes.png", "Marching cubes used to spell “COS”, the abbreviation for computer science at Princeton University" %}
+{% image "marching-cubes.png", "Marching cubes used to spell “COS,” the abbreviation for computer science at Princeton University" %}

 | Project&nbsp;Summary |                                                                           |
 | -------------------- | ------------------------------------------------------------------------- |